ayxos/backbone-wizard/README.md

 Backbone-wizard
 ===================

-a tool for create dinamic Wizards using Backbone
+A tool for create dinamic Wizards using Backbone

 Based on malandrew's gist: https://gist.github.com/malandrew/1112194